An arithmetic count of the lines meeting four lines in P^3: Introduction

 \begin{tm} Let $k$ be a field of characteristic not $2$, and let $L_1$, $L_2$, $L_3$, and $L_4$ be general lines in $\bbb{P}^3_k$ defined over $k$.
 Then \end{tm}

 The condition that the lines are general means there is an open set of four-tuples of lines such that the theorem holds.
 In this case, this open set contains the lines that are pairwise non-intersecting and such that the fourth is not tangent to the quadric of lines meeting the first three.
+Since there are $2$ lines over the algebraic closure, the condition that the characteristic of $k$ is not $2$ guarantees that $k \subseteq k(L)$ is separable, allowing for the description of $\Tr_{k(L)/k} $ given above.